 Mission and identity

-The mission of the Young Academy Groningen is to be a voice for all Early Career researchers at the UG.
-We work independently as an organization to create awareness about science and scholarship matters that are important to young academic researchers who are in the early stages of their academic careers (within 10 years after obtaining their PhD such as postdocs, tenure-track and non tenure track faculty).
-Our goals are:
+The Young Academy Groningen works independently as an organization to create awareness about science and scholarship matters that are important to early career researchers (those who have obtained their PhD within the last 10 years and are pursuing an academic career such as postdocs, tenure-track and non tenure track faculty).
+Our missions as an organisation are:

 - to stimulate dialogue and collaboration between disciplines, within and outside of the University of Groningen;